iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 {% hint style="warning" %}

-For these reasons, secrets can be lost at any time, with or without notice.
 Always keep a local copy of your secrets.
-Nobody, even iExec, will be able to restore them.
+For security reasons, it is not possible to extract your secret from the SMS.
+In other words, the SMS only allows you to share secrets securely in order to process confidential computing tasks.

 {% endhint %}